Military Investigations

 After serving 20 plus years in the United States Marine Corps, Mr. Wilkie has seen it all, defending Marines and Sailors being investigated, advising a commander and law enforcement investigators in cases like yours and prosecuting people once such an investigation is completed.
 While no outcome can be guaranteed, your chances of the best possible outcome increase greatly if you get a legal professional on your side, fighting for your rights and keeping the government honest.

 During his time in the military Aden Wilkie worked as an SJA in both the Marine Corps and various joint commands advising Marine, Army, Air Force and Navy commanders on issues ranging from GOMORs, adverse fitness reports, 6105 entries, FLIPL (financial liability investigation of property loss) and retaliation claims made by the service member.
 In some of these areas’ early intervention by an experienced attorney could prevent actions from occurring or mitigate the outcome.
-An experienced attorney can help in crafting correspondence to the command or rebutting the allegations made in your military file.
+An experienced military investigation defense lawyer on our team can help in crafting correspondence to the command or rebutting the allegations made in your military file.

 Hire the Best